Saint Nicholas: Generosity and travels

 The historicity of this incident is disputed.
-Adam C. English argues for a historical kernel to the legend, noting the story's early attestation as well as the fact that no similar stories were told about any other Christian saints.
+Adam C. English argues for a historical kernel in the legend, noting the story's early attestation and the fact that no similar stories were told about any other Christian saints.
 Jona Lendering, who also argues for the story's authenticity, notes that a similar story is told in Philostratus's Life of Apollonius of Tyana, in which Apollonius gives money to an impoverished father but posits that Michael the Archimandrite's account is markedly different.
 Philostratus does not mention the fate of the daughters and, in his story, Apollonius's generosity is purely motivated out of sympathy for the father; in Michael the Archimandrite's account, however, Saint Nicholas is instead expressly stated to be motivated by a desire to save the daughters from being sold into prostitution.
 He argues that this desire to help women is most characteristic of fourth-century Christianity, due to the prominent role women played in the early Christian movement, rather than Greco-Roman paganism or the Christianity of Michael the Archimandrite's time in the ninth century, by which point the position of women had drastically declined.

 Nicholas is also said to have visited the Holy Land.
-The ship he was on was nearly destroyed by a terrible storm but he rebuked the waves, causing the storm to subside.
+The ship he was on was nearly destroyed by a terrible storm, but he rebuked the waves, causing the storm to subside.
 Thus, Nicholas became venerated as the patron saint of sailors and travelers.

 While in Palestine, Nicholas is said to have lived in a crypt near Bethlehem, where the Nativity of Jesus is believed to have taken place.
-Over the crypt where Nicholas is believed to have lived now stands the "Church of Saint Nicholas" in Beit Jala, a Christian town of which Nicholas is the Patron saint.
+Over the crypt where Nicholas is believed to have lived now stands the "Church of Saint Nicholas" in Beit Jala, a Christian town of which Nicholas is the patron saint.